rtts/lego/_mocs/pickup.md

 # Pickup Truck

-This pickup truck was one of my first Lego Technic creations, and the first one that I created complete building instructions for.
-The drivetrain and steering are remotely controlled using *Power Functions*.
-It also features fully independent suspension with an interesting linkage to reduce height.
-This linkage is the inspiration for the ultra-compact suspension of the [Moon Buggy](/moonbuggy/).
+Remote controlled truck with fully independent suspension that uses a clever linkage to reduce height.
+This linkage was the inspiration for the ultra-compact suspension of the [Moon Buggy](/moonbuggy/).